It’s official: Spring is here! This means it’s time to close the door on our annual planting season, and to celebrate our season’s accomplishments.

 Additional Planting Resources

 We hope you learned more about why we are so specific when it comes to planting during the right time of year!
-We won’t be planting again until Green Seattle Day, November 3rd, this fall, so make sure to save the date.
+We won’t be planting again until Green Seattle Day, the First Saturday of November, so make sure to save the date.
 If you’re interested in learning more about planting best management practices, check out some of these links which can provide more tips on what it takes to successfully plant our region’s future forests!

 Green Cities Project Coordinator, Forterra